Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/2DSpaceShooter/README.md

 - How to pool network objects such as bullets and asteroids to improve performance

 ## Future Work

-- Player should spawn at random position instead of center of the map.
 - Add a way to assign a player name to each player.
-- NetworkTransform + Rigidbody is really jittery.